 - Litigating numerous proceedings involving allegations of negligence and/or misconduct against investment advisors and other financial services professionals.

-- Representing investment industry participants in matters before the Ontario Securities Commission (OSC), the Investment Industry Regulatory Association of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).
+- Representing investment industry participants in matters before the Ontario Securities Commission (OSC), the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).

 - Assisting financial services firms in responding to fraud and misappropriation allegations involving their agents or employees - including the identification and resolution of civil liability, regulatory, and/or insurance coverage issues that arise from such allegations.